 The School's postgraduate programs include coursework degrees (at Graduate Diploma and Masters levels) and vigorous research programs leading to MSc and PhD degrees.
 Currently the School has around 70 postgraduate students, of whom over 50 are enrolled in the PhD program.

 Over the past thirty years, the School has graduated more than two hundred research students, many of whom have gone on to distinguished careers in Australia and throughout the Asian region.

-Visit Our Academics on YouTube to see some of our teaching staff in action.
 Several members of staff are using YouTube to enhance their teaching and to strengthen students' understanding of mathematical methods and concepts.
+Visit our School's YouTube channel to see some of our teaching staff in action.

 In addition to our role of teaching students of mathematics, science, engineering and many other areas, the School has become one of Australia's most important centres of mathematical research.
 Our success in obtaining funding from the Australian Research Council and other external funding bodies is a measure of its national importance.
 In each of the last five years its external funding has been around one million dollars, which is more than any other mathematics department in the country and more than the total external research funding of many universities.

 The School of Mathematics and Statistics is involved in a wide array of outreach activities to engage high school students with mathematics.
 This includes high school visits, a workshop for female high school students, a Student Ambassador program, participation in a work experience program, and other campus-based events.
 More information can be found on our High School webpages.